 Going through a divorce presents many difficult decisions and tasks that may be simplified by the existence of a prenuptial agreement, particularly if it is your second marriage or significant assets are involved.
-New Jersey divorce lawyer Cipora Winters discusses who can most benefit from a prenuptial or postnuptial agreement and explains how New Jersey courts treat both types of agreements.
+New Jersey divorce lawyer Cipora Winters discusses who can most benefit from prenuptial or postnuptial agreements in New Jersey and explains how the courts treat both types of agreements.

 Divorce Magazine Podcast: New Jersey Divorce Lawyer Cipora Winters on Prenuptial Agreements and Postnuptial Agreements

 Hosted by: Diana Shepherd, Editorial Director, Divorce Magazine

 Guest speakers: Family Lawyer – Cipora Winters.
 A partner at Keith, Winters & Wenning, LLC, Cipora Winters has been exclusively practicing family and matrimonial law for almost 20 years in New Jersey and New York.
 She has the knowledge and experience to help divorcing individuals in the face of complex circumstances.
 For more information about Cipora or her firm, please visit www.kwwlawfirm.com.

 Divorce Magazine’s Podcasts are available on iTunes.
 Click here to subscribe.

 How does a prenuptial agreement differ from a postnuptial agreement?

 Cipora Winters: A prenuptial agreement is created prior to a marriage and a postnuptial agreement is created during a marriage.
 They are each a function of when they are created; however, they are different in their requirements.
 A prenuptial agreement requires independent counsel for each party, full disclosure of assets at the time it is entered into, and it must be fair at the time that it’s created.